acrolinx/acrolinx-sidebar-demo-dotnet/README.md

 ## How to Start

-First make sure that you have installed at least Microsoft Visual Studio 2015 with C# support.
+First make sure that you have installed Microsoft Visual Studio with C# support version 2015 or later.

-As the Acrolinx Sidebar performs static code analysis to improve quality, you also have to install Code Contracts for .NET:
+Since the Acrolinx Sidebar performs static code analysis to improve quality, you also have to install Code Contracts for .NET:

 https://visualstudiogallery.msdn.microsoft.com/1ec7db13-3363-46c9-851f-1ce455f66970